-CM Kling + Associates were the lighting designers behind the West Hall at Las Vegas Convention Center where LightFair 2022 is set to be staged.
+CM Kling + Associates were the lighting designers behind the West Hall at Las Vegas Convention Center where LightFair 2022 was staged.
 We asked David Ghatan, president, CM Kling + Associates, to tell us about the project: the design approach, challenges, creative solutions, collaborations and more.

 Architectural and Experiential Considerations in Lighting Design